mohit-lal/TS_Begin/README.md

 Here Combinable consists of both number and string and literal type with union type.

+# Unknown Types:
+Unknown types are similar to Any but with some restrictions.
+We use unknown for representing any value but we cannot simply assign unknown type to another generic type.

+        let userInput: unknown;
+        let userName: string;

+        userInput = 5;
+        userInput = "Max";
+        userName = userInput; // This will give error as Unknown cannot be assigned to string type.

 # Function Types:
 Function types allows us to declare which type of function we want to use specifically